shekspir55/rbn/content/posts/going-to-conferences.md

 Was not posting due to the cause that I was sick and busy with personal staff.

-It's so much harder and so much easier to blog than before, it's hard to choose from topics, but I know the answer I have a system for that.
-I will choose the one I like and if there is no favorite I will iterate and reiterate․
+It's so much harder and so much easier to blog than before.
+It's hard to choose from topics, but I know the answer I have a system for that.
+I will choose the one I like and if there are no favorites: I will iterate and reiterate․